-Along with its neighbouring island Sumatra; Borneo is the only place on earth where rhinos, orangutans, and elephants all live together.The luscious rainforests provide the perfect home for over 1,400 different species of animal, and well over 10,000 species of plant, meaning the biodiversity found on the world’s 3rd largest island is second to none.
+Borneo's luscious rainforests provide the perfect home for over 1,400 different species of animal, and well over 10,000 species of plant, meaning the biodiversity found on the world’s 3rd largest island is second to none.
 Some of the animals which call Borneo home include:

-Bornean culture is varied and has been influenced by many different groups over the years.
-The island is split between many different ethnic groups, but the largest percentage of these is the Malay.
-It is however the indigenous tribes who are most famous in the region.
+Bornean culture is varied and has undergone a variety of influence over the years.
+The island is split between different ethnic groups, but the largest percentage of these is the Malay.
+That said, it is Borneo's indigenous tribes that are most famous in the region.
 The dominant tribal groups are the Dayak, and they reside in traditional longhouses.
-The Dayaks are either classified as the Ibans (Sea Dayaks,) or the Bidayuh (Land Dayaks).Borneo has a very long and winding history, but should you visit you will have the chance to be immersed in:
+The Dayaks are either classified as the Ibans (Sea Dayaks,) or the Bidayuh (Land Dayaks).
+Visit Borneo and you could be immersed in:

 Borneo’s history and culture is fascinating to say the least, so why not spend some time learning from those that know it best?
 By volunteering on one of our projects, you may have the opportunity to live alongside the locals - a rare experience to cherish forever.

 Borneo’s premier attraction for most is the abundance of wildlife on the island, but there is so much more to offer the intrepid traveller.
 Some of the amazing places you can visit in Borneo are: